-This control determines how the NTSC setup pedestal will be applied on line 21 of the analog video output.
-The NTSC setup pedestal should not be present when there is an CEA-608 closed caption waveform on line 21.
+This control determines how the NTSC Setup Pedestal will be applied on line 21 of the analog video output.
+The NTSC setup pedestal should not be present when there is an EIA-608 closed caption signal on line 21.

-When the control is set to Auto, the setup pedestal will be added to line 21 when captions are not being encoded (the Captions item in the VANC Data Processing menu is set to Off).
+When the control is set to Auto the Setup pedestal will be added to line 21 when captions are not being encoded.
+(The Captions item on the VANC Data Processing menu is set to Off).
 If captions are being encoded, NTSC setup will not be added to line 21.

-When the control is set to Off, the NTSC setup pedestal will not be added to line 21.
+When the control is set to Off the NTSC Setup pedestal will not be added to line 21.